What does a chimney inspection cover?

 A level-two chimney inspection is vital if you’ve experienced an earthquake or a dramatic weather event, like a tornado or hurricane; if you’ve made a major change to your fireplace; or bought a house.

 This includes a level-one chimney inspection, plus the inspector’s time to visit the roof, attic, and crawl space in search of disrepair as well as the use of video scanning and other special tools.
-It concludes with a sweep, if necessary, and information on what repair is needed.
+It concludes with a chimney sweep, if necessary, and information on what repair is needed.

 Cost: $100 to $500.